Physical Health Education Should not be Mandatory in British Columbian Secondary Schools

 Overall, to make physical health education mandatory is to put a boulder in many students’ paths.
 It halts the progress for both students who want to take physical health education and students who wish to pursue other career paths.
 Exhausted students will not be able to work in other environments or will come in with too much uncontrolled energy.
 Teachers will have to deal with misbehaving students and students who bring down the overall achievement of the class.
 Not only this, but it affects students in other classes as well, infecting the school with lack of motivation.
 Physical health education deteriorates opinions of school for many students, resulting in lower achievements; this also brings down teachers’ quality of work—they face students who put in little to no effort, and this also affects those who are passionate about physical health education by damaging the quality of classes.
 Teachers are thus discouraged and begin to try less hard.
 This damages the class’ quality further.
 Whom this concerns is everyone involved.
 Not only is it good for students in the present; it helps them in the future by ensuring they have the necessary skills for what they want to do in life, not what they are forced to do.
 For all the reasons mentioned, secondary schools should stop making physical health education mandatory for all of their students.

-Jayden Fung needs your help with “We need change.
+N A needs your help with “We need change.
 Our students in our province need the missing rungs on their ladder to be successful.
 Help us build the rungs.
 Stop PHE from being mandatory today!”.
-Join Jayden and 17 supporters today.
+Join N and 87 supporters today.